swpecht/swpecht.github.io/docs/_drafts/first-path-finding.md

 ---
 layout: post
-title:  "Exploring a 2d space with Rust"
+title:  "Creating an AI to esplore 2d space with Rust"
 categories: project-log
 ---